danmassarano/404Crawler/README.md

 ### Extensions
 This is a work in progress and has a lot to go, here's a non exhaustive list:

-* Improving the crawler process, structure and logic
-* Making sure it's compliant with robots protocol
 * Improving how invalid links are handled
+* Logging and better console formatting
 * More flexible and reliable tests
-* Logging and better console formatting
+* Making sure it's compliant with robots protocol
+* Handling dynamically generated pages
 * Testing that links are using https
-* Handling dynamically generated pages
 * Performance improvements & testing
 * Multithreading